-See in Glossary hardware and software providers to develop their own Unity plug-insA set of code created outside of Unity that creates functionality in Unity.
+See in Glossary development through its plug-inA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary.